 How Does Health Insurance Work ?

-What is health insurance?
+What is Health Insurance?

-When you have adequate health insurance handy, you can opt for timely treatment at a reputed healthcare facility without worrying about paying huge bills from your pocket.
+When you have adequate health insurance handy, you can opt for timely treatment at a reputable healthcare facility without worrying about paying huge bills from your pocket.
 Therefore, health insurance makes healthcare affordable, especially now when medical costs are rising rapidly.

-The key components of health insurance are —
+The key components of health insurance are:

-1. Coverage:
+1. Coverage

 Policy coverage is one of the most important components of health insurance.
 It tells you about the inclusions and exclusions of a health plan and helps you file claims accordingly.

-2. Premiums:
+2. Premiums

 A health insurance premium is the amount you must pay to the insurer to cover your risk.
 Depending on policy terms and conditions, you can pay premiums annually, semi-annually, quarterly, or monthly.
 Since these premiums renew your health plan, they are also called renewal premiums.

-3. Copayment:
+3. Copayment

 For example, if your claim amount is INR 1 lakh and the copayment is 10%, you must pay INR 10,000, and the insurer will pay the remaining INR 90,000.

-4. Deductible:
+4. Deductible

 This is an important health insurance component that helps divide the risk between policyholders and insurance companies.
-However, if you take health insurance with a deductible, you must pay the deductible against your health insurance claim before the insurer starts to pay for your medical expenses.
+If you take health insurance with a deductible, you must pay the deductible against your health insurance claim before the insurer starts to pay for your medical expenses.
 Deductibles also help reduce health insurance premiums.

-5. Coinsurance:
+5. Coinsurance

 For example, you have taken health insurance for INR 10 lakh.
 The policy has a deductible of INR 1 lakh and a coinsurance of 10%.
 If you file a claim for INR 3 lakh, you must pay the deductible of INR 1 lakh from your pocket.
 Once you have paid this, the coinsurance of 10% will be calculated on the remaining claim amount, i.e., INR 2 lakh.
 Therefore, you must pay another INR 20,000 from your pocket, and the insurer will pay the remaining claim amount of INR 1,80,000.

-6. Sub-limits:
+6. Sub-limits

 These are the monetary caps insurance companies place on certain expenses, such as hospital room rent, ambulance charges, and medical expenses.

-7. Waiting period:
+7. Waiting period

 This is the initial period you must wait before you can start filing health insurance claims.
 While the initial waiting period is up to 30 days, the waiting period for pre-existing conditions and specified diseases can be up to 3 years.

-The following are the main types of health insurance plans in India —
+The following are the main types of health insurance plans in India:

-1. Individual health insurance:
+1. Individual health insurance

-2. Family floater:
+2. Family floater

 This health insurance policy is suitable for families.
 It can cover the immediate family members under one plan, i.e., husband, wife, children and parents.

-3. Senior citizens’ health insurance:
+3. Senior citizens’ health insurance

 This policy is suitable for individuals over 60 years of age.

-4. Group health insurance:
+4. Group health insurance

 This is a health plan offered by employers to their employees.

-5. Critical illness insurance:
+5. Critical illness insurance

 This is a special insurance policy that covers life-threatening conditions, such as cancer, heart disease, and kidney disease.